Meet our Board of Directors

 Jill leads the way in fundraising efforts, whether it be for children, unhoused families, elderly and for animal rescue organizations as well as partnering with Resolute Promise to bring home those who gave their last full measure of devotion.
 Jill is a team leader that fully respects and appreciates all those involved in reaching goals and making the dreams happen.

-Martha Hamel, Secretary & Director
+Kim Forrester, Secretary & Director

 William R. Belcher, PhD, D-ABFA, RPA